imehrdadmahdavi/traffic-controller-simulation/README.md

 ## Summary

-This program emulate/simulate a traffic shaper who transmits packets controlled by a token bucket filter depicted below using multi-threading within a single process.
+This program emulate/simulate a traffic shaper who transmits packets controlled by a token bucket filter depicted below using POSIX pthread multi-threading within a single process.

 ## System Architecture